Panda-Ghost/notes-pre-gr.2/ENGL/thankyoumaamppt/test.md

 > He could make a **dash** for it down the hall.
 He could run, run, run, run, run!

 The word "dash" and the repeated use of "run" convey the author's excitement that the boy had a good chance of running, and the contrast with the actual action reflects the boy's inner desire for trust.

+From this examples, we see that author use words with his o